cartesi/docs/cartesi-rollups/quickstart.md

     title: Deploy a Cartesi dApp on a test network
 ---

 Welcome to Quickstart.
-Here, you will see a step-by-step guide on building a decentralized application easily.
+Here is a step-by-step guide to building a decentralized application quickly.

 ## Set up your environment

-The major requirements for building on Cartesi are Docker Desktop and Sunodo.
+The primary requirements for building on Cartesi are Docker Desktop and Sunodo.

 :::note
 If you are using Windows, you must have [WSL2 installed and configured](https://learn.microsoft.com/en-us/windows/wsl/install) for building.